 If you are visiting during these months it’s best to book any coastal accommodation, including holiday parks, ahead of time, as these are popular holiday spots with locals.
 It’s also good to book ahead in popular tourism centres in the South Island, such as Fox and Franz Josef Glacier, Aoraki/Mount Cook, and Queenstown.

 From April through to October pre-booking is recommended, but not essential – unless you are visiting a ski town.

 Skiing is popular in New Zealand, and the ski season generally runs from June to mid-October (weather dependent).
 If you’re heading to the ski towns of Ohakune, Lake Tekapo, Methven, Queenstown or Wanaka during these months, it's best to book accommodation as early as possible.

 New Zealand’s most popular Great Walk, the Milford Track, is often booked out a year in advance – especially during summer months.
 It’s best to book this hike(opens in new window) as soon as you know what your start day from Te Anau will be.

 For any of the remaining eight Great Walks, pre-booking is also recommended, especially if you are planning to walk during the summer months of December, January and February.

 Accommodation in main cities fills up fast when major events are on, so pre-booking is essential during these times.
 Find out about upcoming events here.

-For local travel advice and bookings prior to or after arrival, New Zealand's network of i-SITE Visitor Centres can help you.
+For local travel advice and bookings prior to or after arrival, New Zealand's network of i-SITE Visitor Information Centres can help you.